 Ashley Tisdale (Jody Sanders), Simon Rex (Dan Sanders), Erica Ash (Kendra Brooks), Lidia Porto (Maria), Grace Whitton (Kathy), Ava Kolker (Lily), J.P.
 Manoux (Pierre), Terry Crews (Martin), Charlie Sheen (Himself), Lindsay Lohan (Herself), Snoop Dogg (Himself), Molly Shannon (Heather Darcy), Ben Cornish (Dom Kolb), Darrell Hammond (Dr Hall), Katt Williams (Blaine Fulda), Jerry O’Connell (Christian Grey), Bow Wow (Eric), Tyler Posey (Peter), Sarah Hyland (Mia)

-You kind of hoped given the seven year gap between the last Scary Movie and this that this witless and unfunny series had run out of steam and/or audience interest.
-Alas, someone has clearly figured that there is still money to be made by dragging it out once again.
+You kind of hoped given the seven year gap between Scary Movie 4 and Scary MoVie might have meant that the witless and unfunny series had run out of steam and/or audience interest.
+Alas, someone figured that there was still money to be made by dragging it out once again.
 Scary MoVie proves to be fairly much business as usual for the Scary Movie franchise.
 The major difference is that Anna Faris, Regina Hall and the other regulars have departed (although you can see that the roles here have clearly been written for them to fill).
 The only returnees are Simon Rex, who played a different role in the previous two films, and Charlie Sheen.

 Malcolm D. Lee’s sense of humour is certainly a good deal tamer and less raucously scatological than the Wayans Brothers in the first two films.
 Aside from a few almost customary jokes about breasts, erections and monkeys throwing poop, there is the feeling that Scary MoVie has almost been cleaned up for general audiences.
 What Lee does throw in is some surprisingly bad racial jokes – which is especially dubious given that his cousin Spike has been so strident critical about the racial caricature of African-Americans by Hollywood.
 We even get a lookalike of Tyler Perry’s Madea (one of the directors/performers that Spike has accused of pandering to stereotypes of African-Americans).
 In particular, there seem a great many of these gags aimed at Lidia Porto’s Latino maid and others in the direction of Charlie Sheen’s Mexican gardener.